 Real-time data can provide details on inventory levels, the efficiency of transport modality handovers, carbon emissions and costs to synchronize supply and demand and spot any issues early.
 However, just 45% of organizations say they are using real-time data insights for better decision-making.
 Our research shows this figure is set to double to 90% within the next two years.

-“There is a need to be able to share real-time data with ecosystem partners and employees in frontline roles in ways that make sense for them,” says Frank de Jong, Senior Business Consultant at Orange Business Services.
+“There is a need to be able to share real-time data with ecosystem partners and employees in frontline roles in ways that make sense for them,” says Frank de Jong, Senior Business Consultant at Orange Business.
 “Physically producing and moving goods around the world is still very much a people business.
 AI-enabled supply chain planning and execution systems take real-time data and turn it into insights and action, enabled by digital work instructions, virtual reality and Robotic Process Automation (RPA) for employees in frontline roles.”